Take a Hike!

 Check out our tips on What To Pack for Health & Wellness

-There are many different apps that will allow you to search trails in your area, at your destination, or along your route.
-They will often be rated for the difficulty in addition to giving you the basics like length, substrate, incline, etc. This can be a great way to find new places to hike, or to plan the ultimate hiking road trip!
+Many different apps will allow you to search trails in your area, destination, or route.
+They will often be rated for difficulty in addition to giving you the basics like length, substrate, incline, etc. This can be a great way to find new hiking places or plan the ultimate hiking road trip!

 Hiking Adventures with your dog(s)

 Most dogs love nothing more than joining you on a hike, with new things to sniff and new places to explore.
 Not every dog is an adventurer at heart.
 Make sure your dog will enjoy the trip, not just that you would love to have them along.
 Consider your dog’s age, fitness, and breed when deciding on the length and difficulty of the hiking route.
 Your veterinary team can advise you on what is safe for your dog.

 Follow the travel and hiking adventures of these 3 Dalmatians and 1 Irish Red&White Setter at @Bedlamacresdalmatians

 Leashes and the like

 MOST areas for hiking will be on-leash.
 There are many reasons for this, including the safety and comfort of people using the trail; and your pooch’s security.
 There might be wildlife in the area, so it is essential to protect natural areas by keeping your dogs on a leash.
 Some parks/trails include sensitive fauna that could be harmed by an enthusiastic pooch bounding through it; other hazards, such as old fences/wires, etc can pose a risk to a loose dog.